 The Company's financial statements are included in the consolidated financial statements of HELECTOR SA, using the full consolidation method; HELECTOR SA participates in the Company's share capital with 100% and is included in the consolidated statement of the parent company ELLAKTOR SA, a company listed on ATHEX.
-The financial statements are available at the website www.etae.com.
+The financial statements are available at www.ellaktor.com.

-These financial statements were approved by the Board of Directors on 23 June 2021 and are subject to the approval of the General Meeting.
+These financial statements were approved by the Board of Directors on 27 June 2022 and are subject to the approval of the General Meeting.